 Serving on the Docs In Progress Board of Directors offers countless opportunities for professional and personal growth (expanding leadership skills, fundraising abilities, and networks) as well as the satisfaction of helping to build and strengthen the documentary filmmaking and broader arts community.

 - Determining how the organization carries out its mission through long-range and short-range planning, review, and evaluation.

 - Setting and monitoring policy and budget and providing fiscal oversight.

 - Evaluating the performance of the Executive Director.

-- Leading fundraising efforts for the organization, including making a personal financial contribution of at least $500 or putting in work towards bringing in an equivalent amount of outside funds as a gesture of commitment to Docs In Progress.
+- Leading fundraising efforts for the organization, including making a personal financial contribution of at least $500 per year or putting in work towards bringing in an equivalent amount of outside funds as a gesture of commitment to Docs In Progress.

 Board members will also be expected to be involved in committee work or special projects; to familiarize themselves with Docs In Progress programs and community by attending key events and programs; and to remain in communication between meetings online.
-Average time per month in addition to attending board meetings is 10-15 hours.
+Average time per month (in addition to attending board meetings) is 10-15 hours.

 Board members serve a 2-year term and may run for a maximum of two terms.

 Docs In Progress has one Open Call per year (between July 1- September 30) for board members who would begin service in January of the following year.
 You may apply at other times during the year.
 However, the board may defer following up until after the next deadline except in circumstances where the applicant has unique qualifications which are not currently represented on the board.

 Prospective board members should be familiar with Docs In Progress’ programs, operations, and mission.
 Because of county grant requirements, we especially encourage candidates who live or work in Montgomery County, Maryland to apply.
 However anyone interested in board service may apply.